 Mergers and acquisitions are the combination of two or more companies achieved through a mutual agreement or through a tender offer.
 They can be structured in a wide variety of ways with unique characteristics and complexities.
 In a merger, the merging entities cease to exist and a new entity is created, while in an acquisition, the acquiror takes over the controlling interest in the acquired company.
-Here, in the large majority of cases, the acquiree subsequently ceases to exist as an independent entity, however this is not always the case.
+In the large majority of cases, the acquiree subsequently ceases to exist as an independent entity.